SIESTA: Efficient Online Continual Learning with Sleep

 SIESTA is Capable of Working with Arbitrary Orderings

-In general, iid (shuffled) orderings do not cause catastrophic forgetting; and at the other extreme, an ordering sorted by category causes severe catastrophic forgetting in conventional algorithms.
-When switching from iid to the class incremental setting, existing methods e.g., ER and REMIND fail to maintain similar performance and intensify forgetting.
-In contrast, SIESTA maintains similar performance as offline learner and achieve "zero forgetting" in both settings, demonstrating its robustness to data ordering.
+In general, IID (independent and identically distributed) orderings do not cause catastrophic forgetting; and at the other extreme, an ordering sorted by category i.e., class incremental learning (CIL) causes severe catastrophic forgetting in conventional algorithms.
+When switching from IID to the CIL setting, existing methods e.g., ER and REMIND fail to maintain similar performance and intensify forgetting.
+In contrast, SIESTA maintains similar performance as offline batch learner and achieve "zero forgetting" in both settings, demonstrating its robustness to data ordering.

 Interpolation end reference image.